Department of Counseling, Adult and Higher Education

-Dr. LaVerne Gyant is director of the Center for Black Studies and associate professor in Adult Higher Education at Northern Illinois University, where she teaches classes in both adult/higher education and Black Studies.
+Dr. LaVerne Gyant is director of the Center for Black Studies and professor in Adult Higher Education at Northern Illinois University, where she teaches classes in both adult/higher education and Black Studies.
 She is a graduate of Cheyney State University and Pennsylvania State University where she received both her master's and doctorate degree.

 While at Penn State, Dr. Gyant was an instructor with the African American Studies Program and was interim director of the African/African American Studies Department.
 She also served as advisor for Kappa Rho Chapter, was co-advisor to NPHC-PSU, and was an area coordinator for the Northeast Region, Sigma Gamma Rho Sorority Inc. At Pennsylvania State University, she was advisor to the Martin Luther King Jr. Interest House, one of the charter members of the Black Graduate Student Associations, and president of the Black Forum.